Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length: Theoretical Results

 We next present rigorous identifiability result for the population parameters in LaRT.
 We begin by defining identifiability for LaRT. \begin{definition} The LaRT model is identifiable at $\bOmega$ if, for any other set of parameters $\bOmega^{\prime}$ that gives rise to the same marginal distribution of the observed data, i.e., $P(\Rb, \Tb; \bOmega) = P(\Rb, \Tb; \bOmega')$, then $\bOmega = \bOmega^{\prime}$ must hold. \end{definition}

 The probit link for modeling the response accuracy in LaRT enables rigorous identifiability analyses and guarantees for LaRT.
 For single-modal IRT model with a probit link, \citet{fang2021identifiability} build their identifiability analysis on a key proposition showing that establishing identifiability reduces to verifying whether the probit thresholds and tetrachoric correlations admit a unique parameterization.
 While their results do not directly apply to LaRT's hierarchical bimodal structure, they inspire our approach.
-In particular, we derive an identifiability guarantee for LaRT by following a similar reduction strategy.
-We first establish Proposition~\ref{prop:iden}, which reduces the identifiability analysis to checking a set of more tractable conditions.